 4.4.6.2 Limits

-Receivers shall operate throughout the receiver dynamic range for signals with a carrier frequency of 1090 MHz with a PD of not less than 90%.
+Receivers shall operate throughout the receiver dynamic range for signals with a carrier frequency of 1090 MHz with a PD of not less than 90% in order to meet the required PTR defined in EUROCAE ED-117A [2], REQ 58.

 The manufacturer of the EUT shall declare the dynamic range and sensitivity and with the conformance test the declared performance shall be tested.